Torbuntu/Leikr16/README.md

 - Supports games written in Java, Groovy, and Jython (using the Leikr Engine)

 # Note
-- best used with Java 10.
+- best built with Java 10.
 Java 11 currently breaks.

 # Specs
 - Resolution 320x240